jhou12/soa-db-stress-testing/README.md

 # Amazon-Styled SOA Photos Module Database

 Database that I built to persist and serve data to a previously built Service-Oriented Architecture frontend modeled from the Amazon Photos service.
 The database seeds and persists data for 10 million unique product IDs, and can be deployed via Amazon EC2.
-Built with Express, Node, and PostgreSQL.
+Built with Express, Node, and PostgreSQL, tested with New Relic, Loader.io, and Artillery, and optimized with Redis.

 <p align="center">
 <img src="screenshot.png" width="600"/>